almamunkhan09/node-meme-scraper/README.md

 # Node Meme Scraper

 It is a web scraper that scraps the various information of images presented in the website https://memegen-link-examples-upleveled.netlify.app/.
-Alsothe application can download images based on user input.
+Also the application can download images based on user input.

 ## Authors